-Wire transfers can be pricey, however, compared to fee-free services like Zelle.
-Fees for domestic outgoing wire transfers can cost as much as $35, while international ones tend to range from $35 to $50.
+Wire transfers can be expensive, however, compared to services like Zelle that don’t charge a fee.
+Fees for domestic outgoing wire transfers can cost as much as $35, while outgoing international ones tend to range from $35 to $50.

 Though paper checks are falling out of favor, you can still deposit a personal check into someone else’s bank account.
-Checks pose less of a threat to banks than cash deposits because financial institutions can trace the money with a check.
+For security reasons, banks may prefer checks to cash because they can trace the money with a check, unlike cash.

-“The key question is always: ‘Where did you get that money?” says Marc Trepanier, principal fraud consultant at ACI Worldwide, a software provider.
+“The key question is always: ‘Where did you get that money?’” says Marc Trepanier, senior principal fraud consultant at ACI Worldwide, a software provider.
 “With a check, we know where it came from.
 It came from another account.”

-Unlike cash, the downside is your bank won’t always make the funds available immediately.
+A disadvantage of depositing a check is, unlike cash, the bank sometimes won’t make the funds available immediately.

-“The check can clear and settle in hours depending on the circumstances,” says Bob Meara, senior banking analyst at Celent, a financial-services research and consulting firm.
+“The check can clear and settle in hours depending on the circumstances,” says Bob Meara, principal analyst at Celent, a financial-services research and consulting firm.
 “But most banks wait a business day for funds availability for most customers simply so they can see if the check clears.”

 5. Use a cashier’s check

 Instead of writing a personal check, you can deposit a cashier’s check into someone else’s bank account.
-You can obtain a cashier’s check — also known as an official bank check — by paying the bank upfront for the full amount of the check.
-The bank then creates the check for the requested amount and lists the intended recipient as the designated payee.
+You pay the bank the money for a cashier’s check up front, and the bank generates the check for that amount and makes the check out to your intended recipient.

 The benefit of a cashier’s check is there is no risk of it bouncing, since it’s backed by the issuing bank’s funds, and a cashier’s check usually clears more quickly than a personal check.